 A non-academic complaint is an allegation by a student concerning (1) a GW employee or affiliate, (2) a GW student, (3) administrative policies, procedures, regulations, or requirements, or (4) a service or activity.

-If a student believes that they have been discriminated against on the basis of race, color, religion, sex, national origin, age, disability, veteran status, sexual orientation, or gender identity or expression in any of the policies, procedures, programs or activities of or by any individual employed by or acting in an official capacity for The George Washington University, please refer to Conflict Education and Student Accountability (CESA) Student Discrimination Report Procedures (https://students.gwu.edu/student-discriminationreport-procedures-0/).
+If a student believes that they have been discriminated against on the basis of race, color, religion, sex, national origin, age, disability, veteran status, sexual orientation, or gender identity or expression in any of the policies, procedures, programs or activities of or by any individual employed by or acting in an official capacity for The George Washington University, please see The George Washington University Guide to Student Rights and Responsibilities.